ORNL/superneuromat/docs/source/index.rst

 Unlike its sister package, `SuperNeuroABM <https://github.com/ORNL/superneuroabm>`_, SuperNeuroMAT uses a matrix-based representation of the network, which allows for more efficient simulation and GPU acceleration.

-SuperNeuroMAT focuses on super-fast computation of **LIF** spiking neuron models.
+SuperNeuroMAT focuses on super-fast computation of Leaky Integrate and Fire **(LIF)** spiking neuron models with STDP.

 This documentation currently covers the https://github.com/kenblu24/superneuromat fork, but this will be upstreamed to the main SuperNeuroMAT repository in the future.